alexis-allemann/OpenNMT-py/README.md

 This is the code corresponding to the study published in the following paper:

 - Allemann A., Atrio À. & Popescu-Belis A. (2024) - Optimizing the Training Schedule of Multilingual NMT using Reinforcement Learning.
-To appear in the *Proceedings of the The 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, Miami, Florida, November 12-16 2024.

 ## Implementations of baselines and RL-based algorithms